entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > Romano (2021): Localities in Europe (Italy, Slovenia) and China produce Pelsonian bony fishes, many of which have been studied intensively during recent years.
 The Strelovec Formation of Slovenia has yielded fossils of Eosemionotus, Habroichthys, Peltopleurus, Placopleurus, Marcopoloichthys, Perleidus, possibly Colobodus, and other actinopterygians (Hitij et al., 2010; Tintori et al., 2014a; Tintori et al., 2016).
 > The Strelovec Formation has been treated as Pelsonian by several paleoichthyologists, and I provisionally follow this interpretation here; however, note that Miklavc et al. (2016) consider this formation as Illyrian aged because index fossils supporting a Pelsonian age are lacking.
 > In Italy, a new locality in the Dolomites (PrÃ  della Vacca/KÃ¼hwiesenkopf) has produced specimens of Bobasatrania, Dipteronotus, Habroichthys, Placopleurus.
 Peltoperleidus, Ptycholepis, and Saurichthys (Tintori et al., 2016).
-> A rich ichthyofauna is known from two horizons in South China, which became famous as the Luoping Biota and Panxian Biota, respectively, both being almost the same age (Upper Member of the Guanling Formation; Benton et al., 2013).
-Sun et al. (2012) suggested a Pelsonian age for the Luoping fish beds and I herein follow these authors' interpretation, although Tintori et al. (2016) argued for a younger (Illyrian?) age.
-Sun et al. (2016a) presented evidence for a Pelsonian age of the Panxian biota.

 > The Panxian-Luoping fauna comprises the following actinopterygians: *Altisolepis*, *Birgeria*, *Colobodus*, Diandongperleidus, Eosemionotus, Ferroxichthys, Frodoichthys, Fuyuanichthys, Fuyuanperleidus, Gimlichthys, Gymnoichthys, Habroichthys, Kyphosichthys, Louwoichthys, Luopingichthys, Luopingperleidus, Luoxiongichthys, Marcopoloichthys, Panxianichthys, Perleidus, Placopleurus, Platysiagum, Pteronisculus, Robustichthys, Sangiorgioichthys, Saurichthys (including Sinosaurichthys), Subortichthys, Venusichthys, and Yelangichthys, as well as the actinistians Luopingcoelacanthus and Yunnancoelacanthus (e.g. Wu et al., 2011, Geng et al., 2012; Sun et al., 2012, Wen et al., 2012, Benton et al., 2013; Wen et al., 2013, Wu et al., 2013; Xu et al., 2014a, Xu et al., 2014b; Ma and Xu 2015, Xu and Shen 2015; Sun et al., 2016b; Xu and Zhao, 2016; Wu et al., 2018; Xu et al., 2018; Wen et al., 2019; Xu 2020a, Xu 2020c).

 > These are mostly endemic taxa, suggesting incipient regionally contrasted ichthyofaunas in the eastern Tethys in the Pelsonian (as opposed to the cosmopolitan faunas of the Griesbachian - Smithian interval).
 The genera *Eosemionotus*, *Marcopoloichthys*, and *Saurichthys* are known from coeval European localities.
 Only *Birgeria*, *Eosemionotus*, *Pteronisculus*, and *Saurichthys* have pre-Pelsonian occurrences, whereas all other genera have their first occurrence in the Pelsonian.
 It is no wonder that Tintori et al. (2014a) uses the term 'explosion' for the Pelsonian, although the authenticity of this rapid diversification requires critical testing (see below).
 Some of the abovementioned genera (e.g. *Habroichthys*) are also known from the Late Ladinian (Longobardian) Xingyi Biota (Sun et al., 2016a).

+> - check *Birgeria* in the Panxian-Luoping fauna.

 **Upper Member, Guanling Formation, Panzhou, Guizhou, China**
 > - **Age**: Pelsonian, late Middle Anisian.
 > - **Taxa**: Actinopterygii: colobodontids *Colobodus baii* (Sun et al., 2008), *Feroxichthys panzhouensis* (Ma et al., 2021), saurichthyiforms (Wu et al., 2011, 2013, 2015), holosteans *Panxianichthys imparilis* (Chen et al., 2014; Xu & Shen, 2015) and birgeriiforms (Jiang et al., 2016).
 > - Sarcopterygii:
-> - Tetrapoda: *Panzhousaurus rotundirostris* (Jiang et al., 2019); *Wumengosaurus delicatomandibularis* Jiang et al., 2008b; *Nothosaurus yangjuanensis* Jiang et al., 2006a; *Lariosaurus hongguoensis* Jiang et al., 2006b; *Placodus inexpectatus* Jiang et al., 2008a; *Largocephalosaurus qianensis* Li et al., 2014; *Sinosaurosphargis yunguiensis* Li et al., 2011
+> - Tetrapoda: *Panzhousaurus rotundirostris* (Jiang et al., 2019); *Wumengosaurus delicatomandibularis* Jiang et al., 2008b; *Nothosaurus yangjuanensis* Jiang et al., 2006a; *Lariosaurus hongguoensis* Jiang et al., 2006b; *Placodus inexpectatus* Jiang et al., 2008a; *Largocephalosaurus qianensis* Li et al., 2014; *Sinosaurosphargis yunguiensis* Li et al., 2011
 > - **Locality and horizon**: Upper Member, Guanling Formation; Dapianpo Quarry, Yangjuan Village, Xinmin, Panzhou, Guizhou, China.
 > - **References**:
 > - **Comments**: Panxian Biota.
 > - Ma et al. (2021): "Geological survey indicates that the Panxian Biota is slightly younger than the Luoping Biota because the former is recovered from the upper part of the Second Member of the Guanling Formation and the latter the middle part of this member of strata (Benton et al., 2013), although conodont analyses constrained both biotas within the same *Nicoraella kockeli* Zone (Sun et al., 2006, 2016; Zhang et al., 2009; Hu et al., 2011).The zircon dating provided an absolute age of 244.0 ± 1.3 Ma for the Panxian Biota (Wang et al., 2014)."
+> - Romano (2021): "A rich ichthyofauna is known from two horizons in South China, which became famous as the Luoping Biota and Panxian Biota, respectively, both being almost the same age (Upper Member of the Guanling Formation; Benton et al., 2013).
+Sun et al. (2012) suggested a Pelsonian age for the Luoping fish beds and I herein follow these authors' interpretation, although Tintori et al. (2016) argued for a younger (Illyrian?) age.
+Sun et al. (2016a) presented evidence for a Pelsonian age of the Panxian biota."

 **Upper Member, Guanling Formation, Luoping, Yunnan, China**
 > - **Age**: Pelsonian, late Middle Anisian.
+> - **Taxa**: *Altisolepis sinensis* Sun et al., 2015;
+> -
-> - **Taxa**: *Feroxichthys yunnanensis* (Xu, 2020a), *Luopingselache striata* (Wen et al., 2023); *Nothosaurus luopingensis* (Shan et al., 2022); *Dianopachysaurus dingi* Liu et al., 2011; Diandongosaurus acutidentatus Shang et al., 2011; Dianmeisaurus gracilis Shang and Li, 2015; Nothosaurus zhangi Liu et al., 2011; *Largocephalosaurus polycarpon* Cheng et al., 2012a; *Sinosaurosphargis yunguiensis* Li et al., 2011
+> - *Feroxichthys yunnanensis* (Xu, 2020a), *Luopingselache striata* (Wen et al., 2023); *Nothosaurus luopingensis* (Shan et al., 2022); *Dianopachysaurus dingi* Liu et al., 2011; *Diandongosaurus acutidentatus* Shang et al., 2011; *Dianmeisaurus gracilis* Shang and Li, 2015; *Nothosaurus zhangi* Liu et al., 2011; *Largocephalosaurus polycarpon* Cheng et al., 2012a; *Sinosaurosphargis yunguiensis* Li et al., 2011
 > - **Locality and horizon**: Upper Member, Guanling Formation, Luoping, Yunnan, China.
 > - **References**: Wen et al. (2023)
 > - **Comments**: Luoping Biota.